pramsey/crunchyblog/constraints/index3.md

 INSERT 0 1
 ```

 This is interesting.
 One failed, and the other succeeded, why?
-Because while they **together** are connected, the "Oak" segment need to be inserted before the "Larch" segment can connect to it.
+Because while they **together** are connected, the "Oak" segment needs to be inserted **before** the "Larch" segment can connect to it.

 <img src="img/network2.png" />